sammymwangangi/jacada/content/_index.md

   secondary2:
     title: AUTOMATION
     subtitle: AUTOMATED BACKUP
+    description: Instant gratification.
+Fastest channel for resolution of queries.
+Simple conversations allowing them to chat with businesses like they do with friends and family.
+Reach out to business instantly without the hassles of writing mails or dialing IVRs Making customer interactions simpler and quicker.
+Saving thousands of work hours through automation of routine services.
+Increasing customer satisfaction and positive social feedback.

+    image: /images/services/automation.svg
+  secondary3:
+    title: DIGITAL STRATEGY
+    subtitle: DIGITAL STRATEGY
     description: We provide a technology concerned with performing a process by means of programmed commands combined with automatic feedback control to ensure proper execution of the instructions.
-    image: /images/services/automation.svg
+    image: /images/services/digital-strategy.jpg

 #Testimonial